-Eagle View Trail is a 5.4 mile moderately trafficked loop trail located near Sunol, CA that features a river and is rated as moderate.
+Eagle View Trail is a 5.4 mile moderately trafficked loop trail located near Sunol, California that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, trail running, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 Eagle View is one of the best of many great trails at Sunol Wilderness in the hills east of Fremont, California.
 Eagle's View Trail in Sunol Wilderness dives into a canyon and climbs up out of it to reveal stunning vistas of the park and the nearby East Bay hills.
 As scenery goes, this is about as good as it gets in the San Francisco Bay Area.
 Springtime, when the hills are bright green and the California poppies are really popping, is the best time to come, with winter and fall not far behind (the October tarantula-mating season is a crowd-pleaser.
 Really).
 Summertime is a bit toasty, especially for this hike, which includes lots of climbing and descending.